 When we think of sound, we consider many things such as talking, singing, humming, and music.
-Sound is an important part of human culture, but animals rely on sound much more than we do.
+Sound is an integral part of human culture, but animals rely on sound much more than we do.

 Sound is key to an animal’s survival.
 Producing and hearing sound helps animals avoid predation, find food, and successfully rear offspring.
 There are two types of sound, vocal and mechanical.
-Vocal communication is through barks, purrs, growls, and hisses, whereas mechanical sounds are made by rubbing body parts together, such as grasshoppers or woodpeckers banging on a tree.
+Verbal communication is through barks, purrs, growls, and hisses, whereas mechanical sounds are made by rubbing body parts together, such as grasshoppers or woodpeckers banging on a tree.

 If you live in an urban neighborhood, you have likely heard dogs barking and birds singing.
 These are more than just noises.
 For animals, they are a vital aspect of daily life.
 How do animals produce sound?
 Does sound cross between species?
 Let’s find out.

 There are two forms of sound production; vocal and mechanical.
 The respiratory system produces vocal sounds, and bodily contact makes mechanical sounds.

 Mammals, birds, and some amphibians use vocal sounds to communicate.
 Dogs bark, frogs croak, and wolves howl.
 Sound is produced much the same as when humans talk, hum, or whistle.
 Air passes by the vocal cords, and as the air pressure changes, it vibrates, producing sound waves.
 Larger animals produce low-frequency sounds, and smaller animals produce higher frequencies.

 Insects and some bird species use mechanical sound.
 These sounds are produced by rubbing body parts together or tapping body parts against a surface, such as a tree branch.
 Grasshoppers produce sound by rubbing their legs against their wings, which creates a sound similar to a chirp or flat whistle.